MEO265/loggit2/README.md

 #> Error in loggit::stop("This is an error"): This is an error
 ```

+The additional output to `stdout` allows easy logging, especially in container environments.
 You can suppress the additional console output by using `echo = FALSE`
 and you won’t notice any difference to the base functions (except that
 the log will be filled in the background).